-SALE OF THE BONDS
+SALE OF 2004 CERTIFICATES

-The Bonds were sold at competitive bid on May 26, 2004.
-The Bonds were awarded to Banc of America Securities LLC (the "Underwriter"), at a purchase price of \$22,132,720.86.
-The Official Notice of Sale provides that all Bonds will be purchased if any are purchased, the obligation to make such purchase being subject to certain terms and conditions set forth in the Official Notice of Sale, the approval of certain legal matters by Co-Bond Counsel, and certain other conditions.
-The Underwriter has represented to the City that the Bonds have been re-offered to the public at the prices or yields stated on the front cover hereof.
-Based on such representation, the Underwriter's compensation with respect to the Bonds is \$109,337.49.
+The 2004 Certificates were sold at competitive bid on July 13, 2004, and awarded to Morgan Stanley & Co.
+Incorporated at a purchase price of \$39,604,873.65 and a true interest cost of 3.90196%, as defined in the Official Notice of Sale relating to the 2004 Certificates.
+The Official Notice of Sale provides that all 2004 Certificates will be purchased if any are purchased, the obligation to make such purchase being subject to certain terms and conditions set forth in the Official Notice of Sale, the approval of certain legal matters by Co-Special Counsel and certain other conditions.